Arrangement: Popular music

 Popular music recordings often include parts for brass horn sections, bowed strings, and other instruments that were added by arrangers and not composed by the original songwriters.
-Some pop arrangers even add sections using full orchestra, though this is less common due to the expense.
+Some pop arrangers even add sections using full orchestra, though this is less common due to the expense involved.
 Popular music arrangements may also be considered to include new releases of existing songs with a new musical treatment.
 These changes can include alterations to tempo, meter, key, instrumentation, and other musical elements.

-Well-known examples include Joe Cocker's version of the Beatles' "With a Little Help from My Friends," Cream's "Crossroads", and Ike and Tina Turner's version of Creedence Clearwater Revival's "Proud Mary".
-The American group Vanilla Fudge and British group Yes based their early careers on radical re-arrangements of contemporary hits.
-Bonnie Pointer performed disco and Motown-themed versions of "Heaven Must Have Sent You."
+Well known examples include Joe Cocker's version of the Beatles' "With a Little Help from My Friends", Cream's "Crossroads", and Ike and Tina Turner's version of Creedence Clearwater Revival's "Proud Mary".
+The American group Vanilla Fudge and the British group Yes based their early careers on radical rearrangements of contemporary hits.
+Bonnie Pointer performed disco and Motown-styled versions of "Heaven Must Have Sent You".
 Remixes, such as in dance music, can also be considered arrangements.
+Gene Kelly once remarked that the most important people in the MGM music department were the arrangers.